JestonBlu/Driving/docs/index.md

 </center>

 <center><small>
-* The yellow and gray points represent events during the trials
+* **LOESS (Local Polynomial Regression)** lines display the moving average over the entire simulation.
-* The baseline trial has no events and is gray throughout
+* **Texting Trial** The yellow and gray points represent events during the trials.
-* **LOESS (Local Polynomial Regression)** lines display the moving average over the entire simulation
+* **Baseline Trial** has no events and is gray throughout.
-* Many subjects displayed visual differences between the texting simulation and the baseline simulation
+* Many subjects displayed visual differences between the Texting Trial and the Baseline Trial
 </small></center>